abby1635/CS30/Reviewing Processing-Java/README.md

 - BallDiameter: diameter of the ball
 - BallMoveX: number value that moves the ball each frame (default frame rate = 60/s), x-axis
 - BallMoveY: number value that moves the ball each frame (default frame rate = 60/s), y-axis
+- Score[]: when it scores and restarts

 Other Ideas
 - Diameter, Radius and Formula to solve these ideas
 - Where it starts on the Pong table
+- Which direction it moves in (note: sending the ball randomly to the four corners increases the paddle distance to travel if starting in the middle but does not increase player control of the paddle)

 ---